qiyunzhu/woltka/doc/gtdb.md

 # Working with GTDB

 [**GTDB**](https://gtdb.ecogenomic.org/) (Genome Taxonomy Database) ([Parks et al., 2018](https://www.nature.com/articles/nbt.4229)) is a standardized taxonomy system for bacteria and archaea.
-It is based on the phylogenetic trees of genomes, hence better reflecting the evolutionary relationships among microorganisms, compared to conventional taxonomy.
+It is based on the phylogenetic trees of genomes, hence reflecting the evolutionary relationships among microorganisms better, compared to conventional taxonomy.
 Our research shows that GTDB shares high consistency with the [WoL](https://biocore.github.io/wol/) phylogeny (which was built using more marker genes and more expensive methods) ([Zhu et al., 2019](https://www.nature.com/articles/s41467-019-13443-4)).

-The current release of GTDB is [**R04-RS89**](https://data.ace.uq.edu.au/public/gtdb/data/releases/release89/) (version 4, indexed to RefSeq release 89), when this tutorial is written, and on which the tutorial is based.
+This tutorial will be based on GTDB [**R04-RS89**](https://data.ace.uq.edu.au/public/gtdb/data/releases/release89/) (version 4, indexed to RefSeq release 89), which was the current release at the time of writing.
 This release contains 143,512 bacterial and 2,392 archaeal organisms in its taxonomy, or 23,458 bacterial and 1,248 archaeal genomes in its collection of actual genome sequences.
 These 24,706 "**species clusters**" cover the complete GTDB taxonomic framework ([Parks et al., 2020](https://www.nature.com/articles/s41587-020-0501-8)).

 This tutorial will explain various strategies of utilizing GTDB taxonomy / phylogeny in a meta'omics analysis with Woltka.